What is microcephaly?

 Doctors can tell if a baby has microcephaly when they do a routine ultrasound between the late 2nd and early 3rd trimester of pregnancy.
 If doctors suspect microcephaly once a baby is born, doctors will do:

 MRI Magnetic Resonance Imaging (MRI) MRI is a test that uses a machine with a powerful magnet to make pictures of the inside of your body.
-A computer records changes in the magnetic field around your body.
-The computer then uses... read more or CT scan Computed Tomography A CT scan uses a large machine shaped like a large donut to take x-rays from many angles.
+A computer creates a series of detailed pictures.
+Each picture looks like a slice taken... read more (magnetic resonance imaging) or CT scan Computed Tomography A CT scan uses a large machine shaped like a large donut to take x-rays from many angles.
 A computer then takes the x-rays and creates many detailed pictures of the inside of your body.
-Each... read more of the head
+Each... read more (computed tomography) of the head

 How do doctors treat microcephaly?